Main Content Section

 - One Academic and one Personal/Work reference form

 - Observation Hours Forms (a minimum of two totaling at least 20 hours from two different facilities)

 - Autobiographical Information Form; and

 - Verification of Physical Therapy Observation Summary

 When the application is available, the link located below will be active.

 - have a minimum ACT score of 18 (15 if taken before October 28, 1989) if entering college for the first time OR a minimum ACT score of 16 to17 (12 to14 if taken before October 28, 1989) and have completed at least 12 semester hours with a “C” average or better in courses approved by the PTA Program; and

-- take an entrance test at the applicant’s own expense.
+- take the TEAS entrance test at the applicant’s own expense.
 The test be taken within 18 months of application deadline.

 - completion of Anatomy & Physiology I (BIO 2513/2511) and Anatomy & Physiology II (BIO 2523/2521) with a grade of “C” or better during the summer session or regular session prior to admission to the PTA program;

 - satisfactory completion of AHA-BLS Provider CPR course taught during the summer